 There are four suspension types possible.
 Both the standard suspension on Sport models and stiffer setup on S line cars does a good job ironing out potholes, but you can pay an extra £2,000 for the optional air suspension if you fancy a more wafty experience at high speeds, even if the low-speed ride is more abrupt over potholes.
 At least the air suspension allows you to stop the A6’s body leaning too much in tight corners when you select Dynamic driving mode.
 We’re yet to try the adaptive version of the A6’s standard suspension.

 Around town, the Audi’s large size does make it feel a little daunting to drive, but there are plenty of optional extras designed to help you make light work of tight city streets.
 The rear-wheel steering option makes the A6 impressively manoeuvrable for a large saloon, while the optional 360-degree camera displays a 3D image of the A6 in its surroundings on the infotainment screen to help you avoid scratching your alloy wheels on tall kerbs.

 There’s also a City Assist pack that comes with automatic emergency braking that’ll even work in reverse to help you avoid car park bumps and scrapes.
 Pay extra for the full-fat Driver Assistance system, and you get five cameras dotted around the A6 that monitor its surroundings and help it brake, accelerate and steer for you on motorways and well-marked single-lane roads.

-These features don’t just make it very relaxing to drive, they also help make the A6 one of the safest large saloons on sale.
-It hasn’t been crash-tested by Euro NCAP yet, but you can expect it to score very highly.
+These features don’t just make it very relaxing to drive, they also help make the A6 one of the safest large saloons on sale – in fact, Euro NCAP awarded the maximum five stars in its crash tests.